DariusCS/aptos-core/crates/aptos-faucet/DEV.md

 # Aptos Faucet

-This doc contains information more relevant to the development of more obscure parts of the faucet.
+This doc contains information relevant to the development of more obscure parts of the faucet.

 ## Manually testing Checkers
 Run a local tap with a fake funder and in-memory storage: